yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-android/en.md

 ##Create an application on Facebook

-Click Apps->Create a New app at [Facebook Developers Page](https://developers.facebook.com/), choose Android platform, enter the app name and create your own app.
+Click Apps->Add a New app at [Facebook Developers Page](https://developers.facebook.com/), choose Android platform, enter the app name and create your own app.

 ![](./1.PNG)
 ![](./1_2en.PNG)